Tryon and Associates

 Chuck Tryon

 SUGGESTED LINKS: Everyone has their favorite sites on the web.
-Here are a few that we reference during our seminars.
+Here are a few that I reference during our seminars.

 • Amazon.com - Without question, the most popular online bookstore in the world.
 So why am I listing them and not all the other on-line books stores?
 I find this site especially useful when I am looking for an out-of-print book or a very expensive book at reduced prices.
 Amazon has networked thousands of used book stores together to provide this service.
 I have never been burned by purchasing in this manner.
 I get quality copies of used books (most of them have never been opened), find obscure titles and pay less.
-What is not to like about that?
+AND ... it was a personal highlight to see my books listed at Amazon.

 • Dorset House - Many of the books we reference in our seminars are published by this small, but very significant organization.